theCapypara/riptide-repo/service/php/README.rst

 **Based on**: /service/php/base

 Variant that only contains the PHP interpreter.
-PHP 7.1 - 7.3.

 ``/service/php/X.X/fpm``
 ------------------------